epicfilemcnulty/lilush/ROADMAP.md

     Start with plain ol' PNGs

-## Text rendering issues

-    Gotta do something with this mess.
-    Ideally, we'd want to have one module for dealing with both markdown and djot...

 ## Add basic `curl` functionality

     Either add it to `kat` or introduce `kurl`.
 Probably `kurl`.